pu2clr/auto_bpf_arduino/README.md

 # Band Pass Filter controlled by Arduino

 It is a HF band pass filter controlled by Arduino.
-With this project, you can use a set of up to four HF bandpass filters that can be controlled by Arduino.
+With this project, you can use a set of up to four HF bandpass filters that can be selected by Arduino.
+To do that you will need just two digital Arduino pins.

 ## Preface

 Originally based on the [“Ensemble RX II (HF/LF) Auto Band Pass Filters“](http://www.wb5rvz.org/ensemble_rx_ii/index) from WB5RVZ, this project uses an Arduino controller instead an ATtiny85.
-Also, the its RF output is aimed to AM RF for the SI4735, AKC6955, KT0915 and others DSP based receivers istead the SoftRock Ensemble RX II device.
+Also, the RF output of the original filter has been modified to be easily attached to the SI4735, AKC6955, KT0915 and others DSP based receivers istead the [SoftRock Ensemble RX II device](http://www.wb5rvz.org/ensemble_rx_ii/index?projectId=16).

 ### Know more about DSP receivers controlled by Arduino